 I was enrolled in a CSP but needed to change to an Australian Full Fee enrolment as I didn’t meet the completion rate.
 Do I need to apply for my fees to be changed back to a CSP when I re-meet the completion rate?

-If you're enrolled in an undergraduate course, the University will automatically change your enrolment to a CSP once you re-meet the completion rate.
+The University will automatically change your enrolment to a CSP once you re-meet the completion rate.

 If you are affected by special circumstances after your subject census date